by Amy Scholten, MPH

 Hysterosalpingography is a type of x-ray.
-It is used to examine the uterus and fallopian tubes.
+It is used to look at the uterus and fallopian tubes.
 The uterus is the organ that holds an unborn baby during pregnancy.
 The fallopian tubes carry eggs from the ovary to the uterus.

 Reasons for Test

 Hysterosalpingography is used to look at:

 All x-rays involve some radiation exposure.
 These levels are considered safe for most.
-The test is not recommended for pregnant women.
-The radiation can harm the fetus.
+The test is not advised for pregnant women.
+The radiation can harm the unborn baby.

 What to Expect